Linguine with Clams and Peppers

-For this pasta dish, food editor Jennifer Aaronson serves the clams in their shells, with a bowl on the table to collect them.
-If you prefer, you can remove them beforehand.
+For this pasta dish, you may serve the clams in their shells, with a bowl on the table to collect them.
+Or, if you prefer, you can remove them beforehand.

 - Coarse salt